 “When Anglicanism is at its best its liturgy, its poetry, its music and its life can create a world of wonder in which it is very easy to fall in love with God.”

 Important Health & Safety FAQs

 In order to love one another well and protect each other from illness, we encourage all attendees to get vaccinated if possible.
-You are more than welcome to wear a mask if you are able.
-We have reserved seating in the back rows to allow for increased social distancing if you need that.
+You are more than welcome to wear a mask as well (we have some available).
 Please contact the church office if you have additional health and safety questions.